Navigation: Network & Remote Installation >

 c.
 Exit out of the AyaNova program

-•Refer to the steps SQL Express example installation which include:
+•Refer to the steps SQL Express example installation for specific settings to set

 •It is HIGHLY recommended to make yourself aware of any known issues about your version of SQL before proceeding, including those identified in our AyaNova Support Forum